 Head to the Special Edinburgh Christmas Events

 Another example from 2017 is the Giant Advent Calendar that is a light-and-sound show projected onto the General Register House.
 Each day a different window or door is “opened” as part of the show, showing information from what was happening that particular year.
-The first day we watched on December 1st featured the year 1965, and it is amazing how well the show is integrated onto the facade of the building.
-The show will change each day until it ends on Christmas Eve.
-If you want to watch the videos from home, you can watch them online here (note it is only the endings that change each day).
+The first day we watched on December 1st featured the year 1965, and it is amazing how well the show was integrated onto the facade of the building.
+The show changed each day until it ended on Christmas Eve.

 Each year there is also usually an art related event.
 The Winter Windows program has been displayed at Edinburgh Christmas for the last several years.
 The program is a collaborative enterprise between Edinburgh’s primary schools and local businesses and each year a different theme is chosen.
 The best artwork entries from students around the city are chosen to be displayed in several areas in and around the city throughout the winter season.